cadeyrn/bookmarks-organizer/README.md

 **The Bookmarks Organizer is a WebExtension and also compatible with Firefox 57 and later.**

+### IMPORTANT NOTICE - PLEASE READ

+Users of a script blocker such as uBlock Origin or NoScript should ensure that it does not block the scripts of the add-on.
+When the tracking protection of Firefox is enabled, Firefox bookmarks, which are on the tracking list used by Mozilla, will be marked as incorrect.

 ### Features

 - Finds no longer working bookmarks